 The rest of the PiGate is the software that is loaded onto the Raspberry Pi computer.
 That software, managed through the web interface, does the work of collecting and sending email through your existing HF or VHF radio.

-The management interface allows amateur radio operators to use this complex system without having to learn a lot of Linux commands and with no programming necessary.
+The new management interface allows amateur radio operators to administer this complex system without having to learn a lot of Linux commands and with no programming necessary.
 Everything is contained in the PiGate and easy to use.
 The older menu-based management system is still there to use with other devices with a smaller screen, like a smartphone.
 (Yes, Star Trek LCARS is the interface)